bwilsoncc/surveyor_data/README.md

 pgmagick and gdal fight one another and if you need to use a newer copy of either you should create two separate conda environments so that they can live peacefully.
 I think if you are happy using older code you could put them both in one environment.
+Note that pgmagick builds from source, so installing it is a time-consuming process especially when you attempt the build and find out that gdal and pgmagick are not compatible.

 The files all live in a Windows fileserver so I mount the filesystem with all the picture files and use a remote session from VSCode to debug and test.